globus-labs/covid-analyses/README.md

 # Molecular Feature Extraction Pipeline Tools

 This repository contains a set of parallel and scalable tools for processing raw molecule data and producing a set of features for use in machine learning pipelines.
-Specifically, the tools can be used together in a pipeline to convert molecule SMILES into canonicalized SMILES and compute molecular fingerprints, descriptors, and images.
+Specifically, the tools can be used together in a pipeline to convert the SMILES representation for each molecule to a canonical SMILES to allow for de-duplication and consistency across data sources.
+Next, for each molecule, three different types of features are computed: 1) molecular fingerprints that encode the structure of molecules; 2) 2D and 3D molecular descriptors; and 3) 2D images of the molecular structure.
+These features are being used as input to various machine learning and deep learning models that will be used to predict important characteristics of candidate molecules including docking scores, toxicity, and more.

 The tools use the Parsl parallel programming library to enable these processes to be run on multiple cores on a single node or across many nodes concurrently.